PetroIvaniuk/llms-tools/README.md

 - [OpenAGI](https://github.com/agiresearch/OpenAGI) - an open-source AGI research platform, specifically designed to offer complex, multi-step tasks and accompanied by task-specific datasets, evaluation metrics, and a diverse range of extensible models

 ### Leaderboards
+- [SEAL Leaderboards](https://scale.com/leaderboard) - Safety, Evaluations and Alignment Lab: (i) generate code, (ii) work on Spanish-language inputs and outputs, (iii) follow detailed instructions, and (iv) solve fifth-grade math problems, by Scale AI
+- [HELM](https://crfm.stanford.edu/helm) - Holistic Evaluation of Language Models projec - leaderboards with many scenarios, metrics, and models with support for multimodality and model-graded evaluation, by Stanford
-- [vals.ai](https://www.vals.ai/) - an independent model testing service, developed benchmarks that rank large language models’ performance of tasks associated with income taxes, corporate finance, and contract law; it also maintains a pre-existing legal benchmark
+- [vals.ai](https://www.vals.ai/) - an independent model testing service, developed benchmarks that rank LLM performance of tasks associated with income taxes, corporate finance, and contract law; it also maintains a pre-existing legal benchmark, by Vals AI
-- [Chatbot Arena](https://chat.lmsys.org/) - an open platform to evaluate LLMs by human preference in the real-world
+- [LMSYS Chatbot Arena](https://chat.lmsys.org/) - an open platform to evaluate LLMs by human preference in the real-world
 - [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) -  evaluate models on 6 key benchmarks using the [Eleuther AI Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness), a unified framework to test generative language models on a large number of different evaluation tasks
 - [LLM-Perf Leaderboard](https://huggingface.co/spaces/optimum/llm-perf-leaderboard) - a benchmark the performance (latency, throughput, memory & energy) of LLMs with different hardwares, backends and optimizations using [Optimum-Benhcmark](https://github.com/huggingface/optimum-benchmark)
 - [Hallucinations Leaderboard](https://huggingface.co/spaces/hallucinations-leaderboard/leaderboard) - evaluates the propensity for hallucination in LLMs across a diverse array of tasks, including Closed-book Open-domain QA, Summarization, Reading Comprehension, Instruction Following, Fact-Checking, and Hallucination Detection